Fadwahigga/Fadwahigga/README.md

 ### 🧩 [Moro App](https://moroapp.ca)
 _A Flutter + AWS solution for non-speaking individuals to build routines and communicate_
-✔️ Flutter (Provider) + Firebase Cloud Messaging
+✔️ **Flutter with Provider & Bloc state management** for scalable, reactive UI
-✔️ Backend with AWS Lambda, MySQL, Prisma ORM
+✔️ Backend with **AWS Lambda, MySQL, Prisma ORM**
+✔️ Real-time notifications with **Firebase Cloud Messaging**
-✔️ Secure JWT authentication with role-based access control
+✔️ Secure **JWT authentication** with refresh tokens and role-based access control

 ---